pablo-gar/cell_annotation_HCA/pancreas/apendix/data_retrieval.md

 # Appendix - Data wrangling and retrieval
-This is a guide to downlaod all training and test pancreas datasets
+This is a guide to download all training and test pancreas datasets

 **Please refer to my final [internship report](https://docs.google.com/document/d/1tpxBt77FsQdK-G5lwYVyPz2CBeBTTi_TNJt99cmH7bA/edit?usp=sharing) for a complete description of the results**